ijlee2/UT-Coding-Boot-Camp/homework/hw9/README.md

 ## Demos - Create Cards

-You can create basic flashcards, which show the question on front and the answer on back, or cloze flashcards, which mask the answer in the question.
+You can create basic flashcards, which show the question on front and the answer on back, or cloze flashcards, which will mask the answer in the question.

 ### Basic